 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.

-You may want to consider making a self-care toolkit if you are feeling anxious, worn down, overwhelmed, fatigued, depressed or unfocused.
+You may want to consider making a self care kit if you are feeling anxious, worn down, overwhelmed, fatigued, depressed or unfocused.
 I reach for mine after a long day, or whenever I need a little focus or love.

 Self-care is an important part of my mental health journey of living with anxiety and depression.